Have you ever found yourself captivated by the origins of that delicious elixir we call wine? When did the world first embrace the art of winemaking?

-So When Did the World Start Making Wine?
+So, When Did the World Start Making Wine?

 Wine has a rich history that spans different countries and continents.
-In this article, we will delve into the origins of winemaking and explore the periods when various countries embarked on their winemaking journeys.
+In this article, we will dive into the origins of winemaking and explore the periods when various countries embarked on their winemaking journeys.

 The Beginnings of Winemaking